bibhistctxt/bibhistctxt.github.io/_posts/2019-03-12-gerasa-gadara-gergesa-from-where-did-the-pigs-stampede.md

 Let’s be clear: I know zero greek.
 Like, not even the alphabet.
 So, I’m kinda dependent on lexicons to tell me what’s what.
 The “at some distance” is a bit fluffy in the english – it could mean anywhere from “not far” to “miles away”.
 So, all a layman like me who wants to avoid “exegeting the english” can do is trust good scholarship:

-Let’s be clear: I know zero greek.
-Like, not even the alphabet.
-So, I’m kinda dependent on lexicons to tell me what’s what.
-The “at some distance” is a bit fluffy in the english – it could mean anywhere from “not far” to “miles away”.
-So, all a layman like me who wants to avoid “exegeting the english” can do is trust good scholarship:

 * BDAG: “be far away from someone or something”[^5]
 * Louw & Nida: “a position at a relatively great distance from another position—‘far, at a distance, some distance away, far away.’”[^6]